Thermal Contact. II. A Solvable Toy Model: Case where : pure energy dissipation towards thermal bath

-The expression of $\Espst{\Jcum_2}$ can be interpreted as follows.
-Since the bath $1$ is at zero temperature, the spin $\sigma_1$ may be flipped only when it is opposite to the spin $\sigma_2$.
-Moreover, since $\nu_2\gg \nu_1$, once the spin $1$ has been flipped so that $\sigma_1\sigma_2=1$, on average the spin $2$ is flipped a great odd number of times with a net energy transfer $\gapE$ from the heat bath $2$ until the spin $\sigma_1$ is again flipped with an energy transfer $\gapE$ to the heat bath $1$ so that $\sigma_1\sigma_2=1$ again.
-As a consequence the mean current energy is equal to $\gapE$ times the typical inverse time $\nu_1$ between two possible flips induced by the thermal bath $1$ times the probability that $\sigma_2$ is opposite to $\sigma_1$, namely $(1-\gamma_2)/2$.
+The expression of $\Espst{\Jcum_2}^{0\, \star}$ can be interpreted as follows.
+Since bath $1$ is at zero temperature, spin $\sigma_1$ may be flipped only when it is opposite to spin $\sigma_2$.
+Moreover, since $\nu_2\gg \nu_1$, once spin $1$ has been flipped so that $\sigma_1\sigma_2=1$, on average spin $2$ is flipped a great odd number of times with a net energy transfer $\gapE$ from heat bath $2$ until spin $\sigma_1$ is again flipped with an energy transfer $\gapE$ to heat bath $1$ so that $\sigma_1\sigma_2=1$ again.
+As a consequence the mean energy current through the spins system is equal to $\gapE$ times the typical inverse time $\nu_1$ between two possible flips induced by thermal bath $1$ times the probability that $\sigma_2$ is opposite to $\sigma_1$, namely $(1-\gamma_2)/2$.